ai/size-limit/README.md

   used in your JS.
 * Add Size Limit to **Travis CI**, **Circle CI**, or another CI system to know if a pull request adds a massive dependency.
-* Size Limit is **modular** to fits different use cases like big JS application with own bundler or small npm libraries with many files.
+* Size Limit is **modular** to fit different use cases, like big JS applications that use their own bundler or small npm libraries with many files/dependencies.

 <p align="center">
   <img src="./img/example.png" alt="Size Limit CLI" width="738">
 </p>

-With `--why`, Size Limit can tell you *why* your library has this size and show the real cost of all your internal dependencies.
+With `--why`, Size Limit can tell you *why* your library is of this size and show the real cost of all your internal dependencies.

 <p align="center">